utkarsh0208/Tableau-Visualization/README.md

 # Tableau-Visualization
-The visualization story prepared with publicly available dataset to master skills on Tableau.
+The visualization stories prepared with publicly available dataset to master skills on Tableau.